From Pain to Perspective

 I’m going to try applesauce in very small amounts around 3 PM, or maybe 6 PM, or 9 PM—maybe even tomorrow.
 I don’t know yet, we’ll see.

-I read that 24 hours is a sufficient break for your intestines.
+I read that twenty-four hours is a sufficient break for your intestines.
 However, that’s for the average person—and I’m definitely not the average person.

 The fight is tough, but so am I—and that’s why I’m still here.